wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **Q:**&ensp;Life is effort.
 There are so many things to do.

-**M:**&ensp;What needs doïng, do it.
+**M:**&ensp;What needs doing, do it.
 Don’t resist.
-Your balance must be dynamic, based on doïng just the right thing from moment to moment.
+Your balance must be dynamic, based on doing just the right thing from moment to moment.
 Don’t be a child unwilling to grow up.
 Stereotyped gestures and postures will not help you.
 Rely entirely on your clarity of thought, purity of motive and integrity of action.
 You cannot possibly go wrong.
 Go beyond and leave all behind.